AnandVishesh1301/temboXpoke/README.md

    - Server URL: `https://<your-service-name>.onrender.com/mcp`
    - API key: leave empty (Tembo auth is handled on the server side).
 3. In a conversation, ask Poke (in natural language) to:
-   - use the `create_tembo_task` tool to create and queue a Tembo coding task for your repo, or
+   - use the `create_tembo_task` tool to create and queue a Tembo coding task for your repo,
+   - use the `create_tembo_automation` tool to set up scheduled automations that run on a cron schedule, or
    - use the `check_pr_mergeable` tool to see whether a specific GitHub pull request is cleanly mergeable or has conflicts.

 Tembo will pick up created tasks, run the agent, and open PRs in the configured repositories.